Ekuation

 Curved Grade=Raw Score+(Desired AverageClass Average)\text{Curved Grade} = \text{Raw Score} + (\text{Desired Average} - \text{Class Average})

 Example: If your raw score is 78%, the class average is 72%, and the desired average is 80%, your curved grade would be 86%.
+The calculator caps results at 100 and can lower scores if the desired average is below the class average.

 Interpreting Your Grade Results